DS-Without-Tears/DS-Without-Tears/index.md

 - Knowledge: Basic statistics (e.g. mean, sd, some knowledge of t-tests)
 - Software: A web browser (Chrome, Firefox, Edge, etc.)
-- A UWO account for OWL access
 - A Google account (e.g. Gmail) for Google Colab
-- A GitHub account (we will help you set this up)
-    - Most content will only be available through GitHub

 **Not required:**

 - Previous experience with programming languages or any particular software
 - Previous experience with GitHub
-- A Google account that is associated with any of your personal information
 - Any particular software (other than the web browser that you're using to view this page)
     - Installing Python is NOT required, all work can be done in Google Colab.